harvard-dce/paella-matterhorn/README.md

 - Run `npm link dce-paella-extensions` in this directory.
 Now there will be a symlink-like link to your local dce-paella-extensions project.
 - Then, run `grunt build.debug` in this directory to rebuild the project.

+If needed, static files, such as `.html` mockups, can be served by dropping into the `/static` directory.

+By default, the player auth requests to `/search/episode.json` will be proxied.
+To serve a canned authResult response make a copy of `fixtures/test-auth/_mpid_.json` and name according to the mpid being used.

 Tests
 -----